 Why Workers’ Comp Settlements Take Time

 Workers’ comp is designed to cover your medical bills and lost wages if you’re injured at work.
 But getting a workers’ compensation settlement isn’t as simple as filing a form and waiting for a check.
-It takes time due to administrative delays, the need for a thorough investigation, the complexity of legal processes, and the negotiation of terms, all of which are subject to state-specific regulations and individual case factors.
+It takes time due to the unique factors of your case.

 How Long Does It Take for a Workers’ Compensation Settlement?

-On average, most injured workers in Illinois can expect their workers’ comp settlement to take somewhere between 6 months and 2 years.
+On average, most injured workers in Illinois can expect their workers’ comp settlement to take somewhere between 6 months and 2 years from the date of the accident.

-• Some straightforward cases wrap up in as little as 6 months, especially if your employer accepts the claim, you get the medical care you need, and your doctor says you’ve reached maximum medical improvement (MMI).
+- Some straightforward cases wrap up in as little as 6 months, especially if your employer accepts the claim, you get the medical care you need, and your doctor says you’ve reached maximum medical improvement (MMI).
+These are typically smaller settlements because getting released from a doctor so quickly indicates your injury was not that big.
+But of course, every case is different.

-• More complicated claims—those involving surgeries, disputed injuries, or permanent disability—can take a year or longer.
+- More complicated claims—those involving surgeries, disputed injuries, or permanent disability—can take a year or longer.
 The key is not to settle too soon because once you do, you lose your medical rights as related to that injury forever.
+In some cases, it can take multiple years before settling makes sense.

 The Workers’ Comp Timeline: Step by Step